saltechco/PuyaKhan/README.md

 ## License 📜

-This project is licensed under the GPL-3.0 license for app, SIL Open Font License 1.1 for fonts and the Apache License 2.0 for dependencies.
+This project is licensed under the GPL-3.0 license for project, SIL Open Font License 1.1 for fonts and the Apache License 2.0 for dependencies.